Kamogawa, Chiba

 The name of the city consists of two kanji characters: the first, kamo (鴨), meaning "duck", and the second, kawa (川), meaning "river".

 Geography

-Kamogawa is near the southeastern tip of the Bōsō Peninsula, facing the Pacific Ocean, about 50 km south of the prefectural capital, Chiba, and about 85 km from the capital of Japan, Tokyo.
+Kamogawa is near the southeastern tip of the Bōsō Peninsula, facing the North Pacific Ocean, about 50 km south of the prefectural capital, Chiba, and about 85 km from the capital of Japan, Tokyo.
 Kamogawa is home to Mount Atago, which at 408.2 m is the highest point in Chiba Prefecture.
 Mount Kiyosumi (337 m) is home to Seichō-ji.
 The Kamo River (22.25 km) empties into the Pacific Ocean at Kamogawa.